zero1limited/extension-guides/docs/magento-extensions/aifieldgenerator.md

 - Zero-1 field generator
 - Configuration

-  In general Enable ai content generation
+In general, Enable AI content generation

  Then go to OpenAI API Configuration  and add you Chat GPT API key